Imagine for a moment a world without images, photos, videos, without visual content. Ugh! Emptiness. How could a human live like that?

 Chris Trembath, CMO at Dynamic Gift Australia.

 Images are a great addition to a certain style of press release.
 If an image improves the quality of the press release and adds to it, then I recommend you add one or more to enhance the visual aspect of it.
 However, don’t just add images for fun.
 Only add images when they are needed.

 (1) Between the headline and opening of the press release.
 Keep it small and don’t have it push the text too far down the page.

 (2) In an album and just share the link.
-You don’t have to include images in your press release but can upload them to a Google folder or Dropbox before sharing the link in the text of your press release.
+You don’t have to include images in your press release itself, but you can upload them to a Google folder or Dropbox before sharing the link in the text of your press release.
 If you have multiple photos to share or want to share high-quality images with the media, this is a good option.

-These are the best ways to share images with a press release and the only two options I consider.
+These are the best ways to share images with a press release and are the only two options I consider.